Abdorrahman Boroumand Center

 France’s expulsion of the two suspect assailants to Tehran in 1994 was condemned by Switzerland as “a flagrant violation of all international and European conventions on extradition” (Independent, 1994).
 Both Switzerland and France ratified the 1957 European Convention on Extradition which obliges State Parties “to surrender to each other…all persons against whom the competent authorities of the requesting Party are proceeding for an offence” and which was binding on them at the time of the request for extradition.

 From the known facts, none of the exclusionary provisions in the Convention applied to allow France to refuse the formal extradition request from Switzerland.
-The crime of murder undoubtedly met the minimum sentencing provisions and is not a political, military or fiscal offense.
-Furthermore, none of the other provisions on nationality, lapse of time, place of commission of the offense etc. applied to the case.
+The crime of murder undoubtedly met the minimum sentencing provisions and is not a political, military or fiscal offence.
+Furthermore, none of the other provisions on nationality, lapse of time, place of commission of the offence etc. applied to the case.
 As such, none of the provisions of the Convention allowed France to “refuse” to extradite the two suspects to Switzerland.
 The French High Court reached the same conclusion in their 1994 decision, following Switzerland’s complaint against France.

 Switzerland may have breached its obligations under the International Covenant on Civil and Political Rights and the European Convention on Human Rights in respect of the right to life.
 The right to life is composed not only of the negative obligation to refrain from conduct which would result in the arbitrary deprivation of life, but also a positive obligation to protect the right to life in situations where there are “reasonably foreseeable threats” to life.
 The European Court of Human Rights held that this positive obligation applies when State “authorities knew or ought to have known at the time of the existence of a real and immediate risk to the life of an identified individual”.

 It is indisputable that Kazem Rajavi received real threats to life from the Iranian State on multiple occasions, including through an official fatwa.
 Furthermore, it is reported that Mr. Rajavi repeatedly requested additional protection from the Swiss authorities in response to these threats.
 Niels de Dardel, lawyer to the Rajavi family in Geneva, stated that it is undeniable that Swiss authorities knew of the assassination plot against Mr. Rajavi.
 In addition, Mr. de Dardel stated that Mr. Rajavi had asked him to make enquiries for protection with the Justice Department in Lausanne, which he had done (Witness C documentary).
 Furthermore, Abolqassem Mesbahi, a former intelligence officer for Iran, stated that he had informed Swiss police of the planned attack on Mr. Rajavi.
 A member of the Iranian UN delegation is reported to have also warned the Geneva police of the planned assassination of Mr. Rajavi (Witness C documentary).
 It is therefore irrefutable that the Swiss authorities knew of the real threat to Mr. Rajavi’s life.
-Furthermore, as a well-known advocate active at the United nations and prominent dissident, he was clearly at particular risk, which Switzerland ought to have known.
+Furthermore, as a well-known advocate active at the United Nations and prominent dissident, he was clearly at particular risk, which Switzerland ought to have known.

 In response to such threats, States are obligated to “take measures within the scope of their powers which, judged reasonably, might have been expected to avoid that risk”.
 Close contacts of Mr. Rajavi, including his family lawyer Mr de Dardel, and fellow professor Mr Ziegler, have stated that no protection was provided by the Swiss authorities, despite the indisputable threat to his life (Witness C documentary).
 Therefore, Switzerland appears to have breached their obligations to Mr. Rajavi under the ICCPR and ECHR in respect of the right to life.